SwishyW/Discord-Spam-Ringer/README.md

  1) Start A Call In Group Chat
  2) Run The main.py File
- 3) Enter Your Token And The ID Of Target
+ 3) Enter Your Token, Group ID And The ID Of Target